Experts explain how to ‘spring forward’ without hurting yourself

 Avery says daylight saving time has a devastating effect on people who experience SAD, which he prefers to call “winter depression.”

-That’s because morning light is significantly more important than evening light for establishing and syncing the human body’s circadian rhythms.
+That’s because morning light is significantly more important than evening light for establishing and syncing the body’s circadian rhythms.
 When we move our clocks forward into “daylight time,” we lose an hour of morning light and tack it onto the evening.

-People with winter depression tend to experience their lowest core body temperature at around 5:30 a.m., about two hours later than those who do not suffer from the winter blues, Avery said.
+People with winter depression tend to experience their lowest core body temperature at around 5:30 a.m., about two hours later than those who do not suffer from winter blues, Avery said.

 Even on standard time, people with seasonal depression feel like they’re having to wake up right when their body most wants to sleep, he said.
 The clock moving forward exacerbates the problem, he said.